Instant Pot Oatmeal (With Rolled or Steel-Cut Oats)

 Variations and Substitutes

-Liquid options: I use water since I like to add cream afterwards 🙂 You can also use half water and half non-dairy milk like almond milk or soy milk.
-I suggest you don’t use regular cow’s milk as some say it causes the instant pot to burn.
+Liquid options: I use water since I like to add cream afterwards 🙂 Or substitute half water and half unsweetened non-dairy milk like almond milk or soy milk.
+I suggest you don’t use regular cow’s milk, as some say it can cause the Instant Pot to burn.

 Add-ins for an even more nutritious breakfast: Add one or more of these simple ingredients while cooking the oatmeal: